Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

 The emission from the torus is best described with a combination of clumps with a small filling factor and a homogeneous disk with the highest acceptable opacity in the torus library.
-This combination with a $52^{\circ}$ results in little reddening of the accretion disk emission.
+This, combined with a $52^{\circ}$ inclination angle, results in little reddening of the accretion disk emission.